WDI-SEA/racer-game-lab/README.md

 #### Deliverable

-You should turn in your HTML, CSS, and JavaScript files to a GitHub repository (fork or separate repo).
-In your readme file, include a screenshot of the webpage you've used to build your landing page.
+You should turn in your HTML, CSS, and JavaScript files to a GitHub repository (fork).

 Here's a screenshot of what your game page could look like: